🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ•°οΈ Time Zone Favorability + 5.5 -- 20 Choibalsan is at UTC+8, which offers decent alignment with East Asian business hours but creates significant friction for collaboration with Europe or the Americas.
+πŸ•°οΈ Time Zone Favorability + 5.5 -- 20 UTC+8 aligns well with East Asian business hours but offers little overlap with Europe or Americas, making it moderate for global nomads.

-🀝 Networking Opportunities + 1.8 -- 25 There is virtually no established digital nomad or expat professional community in this remote provincial capital, limiting local networking potential.
+🀝 Networking Opportunities + 1.3 -- 25 Choibalsan is a remote, low-population city with no established digital nomad community or regular networking events.

 πŸ“ˆ BUSINESS & ECONOMY